evolvingstuff/vdw2/content/posts/uk-proposes-that-10-ng-level-and-400-iu-is-enough-vitamin-d-for-everybody-no-and-no.md

 #### Apparently this is some progress - UK Vitamin D RNI had been ZERO

-#### <a href="/posts/vitamin-d-recommendations-around-the-world-iu-and-ng" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D Recommendations around the world - IU and ng">Vitamin D Recommendations around the world - IU and ng</a> has the following chart
+#### [Vitamin D Recommendations around the world - IU and ng](/posts/vitamin-d-recommendations-around-the-world-iu-and-ng) has the following chart

 <img src="/attachments/d3.mock.jpg" alt="image">